-The governors and connected person have related party transactions as follows:
+The governors and connected persons have related party transactions as follows:

-A Taylor has an interest in All-In Productions who provided professional services to The Garage Trust Limited on normal terms.
+A Taylor has an interest in All-In Productions who hired venue and office space from The Garage Trust Limited on normal terms.

-Further details of all these transactions are provided in the financial statements.
+Further details of these transactions are provided in the financial statements.